-5.All other students enrolled in schools NOT in PI who are requesting intra-district transfers (within RCSD boundaries).
+5.All other students enrolled in schools NOT in PI who are requesting who

 6.Students requesting an inter-district (outside RCSD boundaries) transfer.
 (Transfers are based on District approval.)

 The priority order is slightly different for North Star Academy.
-Every eligible student is automatically entered in the lottery and assigned to one of the groups described below.
-During the lottery, a district representative will fill available spots by pulling names for each grade level in the following order:
+Qualified students** may be placed in the public lottery held at North Star.
+Every qualified student is automatically entered in the lottery and assigned to one of the groups described below:

 1. Qualified students currently attending schools identified as Program Improvement schools under requirements of the No Child Left Behind Act.
 (By law, students attending these schools must be provided an option to transfer to another school when spots are available.)